grafana/loki/docs/logql.md

 # LogQL: Log Query Language

 Loki comes with its own PromQL-inspired language for queries called *LogQL*.
-LogQL can be considered a distributed `grep` that aggregates log sources, LogQL uses labels and operators for filtering.
+LogQL can be considered a distributed `grep` that aggregates log sources.
+LogQL uses labels and operators for filtering.

 There are two types of LogQL queries:

--*Log queries* return the contents of log lines.
+- *Log queries* return the contents of log lines.
--*Metric queries* extend log queries and calculate values based on the counts of logs from a log query.
+- *Metric queries* extend log queries and calculate values based on the counts of logs from a log query.

 A basic log query consists of two parts:

--**log stream selector**
+- **log stream selector**
--**filter expression**
+- **filter expression**

 Due to Loki's design, all LogQL queries must contain a log stream selector.

 The log stream selector determines how many log streams (unique sources of log